rajeevrajchal/rajeevrajchal/README.md

 ### Hi there, How's You Doing.
-This is what I am me from inside.  👋
+This is me Rajeev.  👋

 Here are some ideas to get you started:
 - 🪑 I'm currently working as ... junior software engineer at Growthzilla.